What is climate change?

 - Tourists or those unfamiliar with specific local heat risks

-- People with chronic medical conditions such as renal disease and alcohol dependence
+- People with chronic medical conditions (eg, renal disease and alcohol dependence)

-- People with diseases that impair awareness, mobility and behaviour (such as Parkinson disease, dementia, developmental delay).
+- People with diseases that impair awareness, mobility, and behaviour (eg, Parkinson disease, dementia, and developmental delay).

-- Families and nations under financial stress and unable to adjust their environment
+- Families and nations under financial stress and unable to adjust to environmental changes

 - People living in homes not designed to reduce heat stress

-- The socially disadvantaged (suffering from low economic status, homelessness or social isolation)
+- The socially disadvantaged (ie, those suffering from low socioeconomic status, homelessness, or social isolation).

 Warmer conditions lead to a greater prevalence of cutaneous infections, including:

-- Fungal infections such as pityriasis versicolor and tinea pedis
+- Skin conditions due to fungal infections such as pityriasis versicolor and tinea pedis

 - Viral skin conditions.